Jsos17/CalculatorApp/dokumentointi/kayttoohje.md

 If this file is not added, then a new file called mathAlternative.db is created.

 **However, if the jar is not executed from the command line the actual database might be stored in a different place than where the jar is.
 In other words, it is possible that left-clicking the jar creates a new mathAlternative.db database somewhere else (probably in the root directory) and running the command *java -jar CalculatorApp-v2.0.jar* creates another in the same directory where the jar is.** Thus depending on how the jar is run the program might access a different database.

+**However, if the config.properties file is added later to the same directory as the jar file, then the program will access the database specified in that file only.**

-The format of the file is the following:
+The format of the [config.properties](https://github.com/Jsos17/CalculatorApp/blob/master/CalculatorApp/config.properties) file is the following:

     mathDatabase=math.db